-From 2009 to 2012 Busajo Onlus took care of fund-raising, the financing and direction of the Smiling Children Town center, a project aimed at street children in Soddo, Ethiopia.
+Busajo Onlus from 2009 to 2012 handled the fundraising, financing and management of the Smiling Children Town center, a project aimed at street children in Soddo, Ethiopia.

-Marcella has completed the construction of the Center and she has started the educational rehabilitation and reintegration project for street children.
+The association completed the construction of the Center and launched the educational rehabilitation and reintegration project for street children.

-Over the years Marcella, using the precious collaboration of Busajo, has approached and involved around 500 children in the project, reintegrating most of them into their families of origin.
+In recent years our country manager, with the precious collaboration of Busajo – former street child -, approached and involved about 500 children in the project, reintegrating most of them into their families of origin.

-Since January 2013, the center has moved to the direct management of the Vicariate Cattolico of Soddo, and continues its work of assistance and recovery of street children.
+Since January 2013 the center returned to the direct management of the Catholic Vicariate of Soddo, and continues its work of assistance and recovery of street children.

 Since 2011, we have started the collaboration with Abba Pascal Girls School, a wonderful all-female reality.